- Elevate buildings and homes above expected flood levels. Elevation is regulated for new construction, but existing

 National Flood Insurance Program Class Rating

-The Town of Kiawah Island as a participant in the National Flood Insurance Program was recently (2017) awarded a classification rating of 5 through our continued efforts and involvement in the Community Rating System.
-This reduction from the previous classification of 7 could provide a savings of approximately 25% to flood insurance policyholders.
+The Town of Kiawah Island as a participant in the National Flood Insurance Program and is awarded a classification rating of 5 through our continued efforts and involvement in the Community Rating System.
+This rating could provide a savings of approximately 25% to flood insurance policyholders.
 Please contact your insurance provider for specific details.

 Town of Kiawah Island Sea-Level Rise Committee